microsoft/aroworkshop/_entries/03-05 storage.md

 ![Crash Message](/media/managedlab/19-ostoy-existingfile.png)

 Now let's confirm that it's actually there by using the CLI and checking if it is available to the container.
-If you remember we mounted the directory `/var/demo_files` to our PVC.
+If you remember we [mounted the directory](yaml/ostoy-fe-deployment.yaml#L50) `/var/demo_files` to our PVC.
 So get the name of your frontend pod

 `oc get pods`

 then get an SSH session into the container

-`oc rsh <podname>`
+`oc rsh <pod name>`

 then `cd /var/demo_files`